flowdock/capistrano-flowdock/README.md

 # Capistrano::Flowdock

-Notify Flowdock flows about Capistrano deployments
+Notify Flowdock flows about Capistrano deployments.
+This branch works with Capistrano 2.x.

 ## Installation